badmrfrosty/OpenSMTPD-book/src/chapters/1021_What_you_need_to_know_about_IMF.md

   continues here
 ```

-Restrictions exists with regard to the names of headers and their value length,
-but also with regard to the structure of the headers part.
-Some headers are required,
-some are optional,
-some may appear only once or multiple times,
-while others are custom and only makes sense for some applications.

-The details beyond all these requirements and restrictions are out of the scope of this book,
-we only need to have very basic knowledge of the IMF,
-so I'll cover the relevant details when we need them.
+Headers adhere to certain restrictions regarding their names, value lengths, and structure.
+While some headers are mandatory or optional and may appear once or multiple times, others are custom and relevant only for specific applications.
+The book will cover pertinent details as needed, without delving into extensive technicalities.

 ### The body part
-The body part contains... the body of the message.
-This is what the initial sender wanted the recipient to read, metadata set aside.
+The body section contains the actual message content, excluding metadata.
+This encompasses what the original sender intends for the recipient to read.

-Restrictions also exist with regard to the length of lines and such,
-again this is irrelevant to this book,
-read the RFC if you're interested in these details.

-In its most simple form,
+Similar to headers, there are constraints regarding line lengths, but such details are beyond the scope of this book and can be explored in the RFC for those interested.

-the IMF will contain a header part with a few headers and a body part with a human-readable message:
+In a straightforward IMF, the headers part typically includes a few headers, while the body part contains a human-readable message:

 ```
 Date: Wed, 16 Dec 2020 10:41:51 +0200